We're proud to announce tapkit is now part of the noissue family! Learn more

 Noticed the low-key question asking for feedback?
 Plus, the wording and GIF make it sound like it’s really for me.
 Doing this would not only help you dig deeper, reaching out to your customers would create a personalised engagement between your company and them.

-As you can see, it’s not difficult to collect feedback from your customers online.
+As you can see, it’s not difficult to collect feedback from your customers online and through social media.
 However, it does need some work on your side whether you’re using social media channels, analytics, surveys, emails, or all of them.

 What’s important is that you do it regularly so you would have a constant understanding of how your customers feel about your business. 👍